arianneghislainerull/LCSUG/README.md

 <p align="center"><img src="https://github.com/chrisngyn/LCSUG/blob/master/media/readme.png" width="80%"></p>

 ## About
 This is my take on a guide to Computer Science at York University.
 This guide is intended to document all the things I learned over the years, answer frequently asked questions, and write all the things that I wish I knew when I was a first year student.

-I was heavily inspired by seeing students from other universities make guides for their respective program, so I wanted to do something similar and give back to the community. :heart:
+I was heavily inspired by seeing students from other universities make guides for their respective program, so I wanted to do something similar.

 ## Contributing
 Make sure you read CONTRIBUTING.md.